Ficool

 "…Displacement," he said quietly.

-the ground ruptured.
+The ground ruptured.

-II — The Wormkin Rises
+IV — The Wormkin Rises

 Stone exploded upward.